arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/ViewManipulation.md

 `ArangoDatabase.createView(String name, ViewType type) : ViewEntity`

-Creates a view of the given _type_, then returns view information from the server.
+Creates a View of the given _type_, then returns View information from the server.

 **Arguments**

 - **name**: `String`

-  The name of the view
+  The name of the View

 - **type**: `ViewType`

-  The type of the view
+  The type of the View

 **Examples**